blaylockbk/SynopticPy/docs/notes.md

 - Data is provided in long format; one unique observation per row.

-- Only float values are parse.
-The following variables are dropped because they cannot be floats:

-  - wind_cardinal_direction
-  - weather_condition
-  - weather_summary
-  - cloud_layer
-  - metar
+- Only float values are parse in the `value` column.
+Variables that return string values are in the `value_string` column.
+Some values are complex structs, and I haven't implemented those yet.

 - All column names are changed to **lower case**.